NicholasYJH/NicholasYJH/index.md

 ## Portfolio

 ---
-Please click on the link below each capstone project to see details and download the projects/presentation slides
+Please click on the link below each capstone project to see details and download the projects/presentation slides.

 ### Capstone Project 1